frconor-ebook/meditations/_posts/2025-03-21-the-annunciation.md

 But he said, "Our Lady is standing six meters out from the edge of the cliff.
 She has her arms open and she\'s saying: 'Jump, jump into my arms!'"

-Following a vocation is like jumping off a cliff, leaving the terra firma, the firm, solid land and clay that\'s under our feet, and launching ourselves out into the unknown.
+Following a vocation is like jumping off a cliff, leaving the *terra firma*, the firm, solid land and clay that\'s under our feet, and launching ourselves out into the unknown.
 But Our Lady is there to catch us.

 Her vocation is a model for all vocations.
-It\'s a story of calling, a story of beauty, of purity, of faith, of generosity, of humility---where God wants us to react like she did and say yes, and to realize that nothing is impossible with God.
+It\'s a story of calling, a story of beauty, of purity, of faith, of generosity, of humility---where God wants us to react like she did and say "yes," and to realize that "nothing is impossible with God" (Luke 1:37).

 All the things that might seem so challenging, all the difficulties, can get blown away in a second.

 St. Paul tells us as Eve was the mother of all humanity (Gen. 3:20), doomed to sin (Rom.
 5:12), so now Mary becomes the mother of the new Adam (1 Cor.
 15:45) who will be the father of a new humanity by His grace (Rom.
 5:15).

 "God spoke to man down through the ages through the Old Testament.
-He revealed himself to man and now God becomes man" (cf. Heb.
+He revealed himself to man and now God becomes man" (*cf*.
+Heb.
 1:1-2).

 Revelation becomes personified in the person of Christ through Mary.
 This child to be conceived in her womb is the fulfillment of all God\'s promises.
-He will be "great" and will be the "Son of the Most High: and "King" and His name shall be called "Jesus" (Luke 1:31-32), which means "the Lord saves" because "He will save his people from their sins" (Matt.
+He will be "great" and will be the "Son of the Most High" and "King" and His name shall be called "Jesus" (Luke 1:31-32), which means "the Lord saves" because "He will save his people from their sins" (Matt.
 1:21).

 The promise of an everlasting kingdom in the house of David is fulfilled in the King to be born in Mary\'s womb.
 Mary realizes she\'s hearing something beyond her capability.
 It will surely take a miracle that surpasses all that God has done previously.

 Our Lady is left wondering, "How can this be, since I know not man?"
+(Luke 1:34).
 She is not doubtful or skeptical.
 She\'s just trying to find out a little bit more, trying to understand this great mystery that God has placed before her.

-And then we have the response of Our Lady: "Behold the handmaid of the Lord, be it done to me according to your word."
+And then we have the response of Our Lady: "Behold the handmaid of the Lord!
+Be it done to me according to your word" (Luke 1:38).

 Our Lady is a true hearer of the Word.
 She immediately responds with faith and trust.
-We\'re told later that she kept all these things carefully in her heart (Luke 2:19, 51).
+We\'re told later that she "kept all these things carefully in her heart" (*cf*.
+Luke 2:19, 51).

 In the moment that God speaks to us in our life, we also have to keep those words carefully in our heart, to remember the moment when God lit the candle of our vocation in our heart, a new light in our life that helps us to understand the meaning and the purpose of what our whole existence is about.